consciousness-lab/ctm-ai/backend/Depolyment.md

 # Build the project
 npm run build

-# Move the react built things into /var/www
+# Move the react built things into /var/www, if the enginx root is under /home, then no need
 cp -r /home/ubuntu/ctm-ai/frontend/build/* /var/www/html/
 ```